pemo11/easygrader/README.md

-start|deleteSubmissionTree|Yes = delete all already extracted zip files first start|deleteLogFile|Yes = start with a new log file each time start|databaseBackup|make a copy of the db file before quitting the program
+start|deleteSubmissionTree|Yes = delete all already extracted zip files first start|deleteLogFile|Yes = start with a new log file each time start|databaseBackup|make a copy of the db file before quitting the program *Table 2: General settings in Simpelgrader.ini*

 ### editing the grading plan

-the grading plan is a simple xml file that contains a task element for each exercise:
+The grading plan is a simple xml file that contains a *task* element for each exercise:

 ```
 <sig:tasks xmlns:sig="urn:simpelgrader">